KDercksen/hunter2_fashion/README.md

 ### Setup
 Install Python 3.6 or higher and all dependencies necessary in a virtual environment.
+Then install this project with the editable option:

+    $ pip install -e .

-Download the Kaggle data files into the `data` directory, and run the following scripts:
+Download the Kaggle data files into the `data` directory, and run the following
+scripts:

     $ python scripts/download_images.py ./data/train.json ./data/train
     $ python scripts/download_images.py ./data/validation.json ./data/validation
     $ python scripts/download_images.py ./data/test.json ./data/test

     $ python scripts/create_labels.py ./data/ ./data/

+All scripts should be ran from the project root directory, e.g.:

+    $ python scripts/multilabel_nn.py

+This is necessary to make the relative imports and path strings work properly.